gmetis/presalewebsite/README.md

-# presalewebsitebsc
+# presalewebsite
-Presale website set for bsc , can work on any network
+Presale website of gMetis
+The ultimate Metis L2 Meme token to start your day with